-Information gained from assessment tells us where children are, so we can help them get where they need to go.
-In the school environment, there’s an increasing push to use technology to better assess children’s knowledge and progress in a number of domains.
-Using games for social emotional skill assessment is potentially beneficial for a number of reasons.
+Information obtained from game-based assessment tells us where children are, so we can help them get where they need to go.
+In the school environment, there’s an increasing push to integrate technology to better assess children’s knowledge and progress in a number of domains, and using games for measuring interpersonal skills can provide significant benefits to educators!

 Games are engaging and motivating

 It’s not surprising that children prefer to participate in games rather than in traditional classroom activities.
 Digital games are especially appealing to children today because technology is a ubiquitous part of their lives.
 The tide of professional opinion is beginning to turn from viewing digital games as a distraction in the classroom to an understanding that gameplay through virtual or simulated environments can be a great motivator and a valuable part of learning and development.

 In particular, there is an increasing emphasis in education on social emotional learning and 21st century skills.
 Why?
 Content knowledge is no longer at a premium – kids can Google content knowledge.
 What’s far more valuable is what children DO with that knowledge.
 Children need to be able to collaborate and communicate with others, integrate and evaluate information, effectively and appropriately use digital technology, and solve real-world problems.

 Dynamic assessment of these high-level skills is very difficult with traditional methods but a natural fit for game-based assessments, which give children the opportunity to demonstrate strategic and critical thinking in authentic environments.
 Games enables us to measure what children know, and what they can do with that knowledge.